Mariposa County High School

-Mariposa County High School is a public high school located in Mariposa, CA. The school is part of the Mariposa County Unified School District.
+Mariposa County High School is a public high school located in Mariposa, California.
+The school is part of the Mariposa County Unified School District.

 History

 Founded in 1914, Mariposa County High School was conceived after an election was held to figure out if the county should have a high school.
 The election was won with the majority of 666 beating those 608 votes against the school.

 The school celebrated its 100th birthday in 2014.